rokeller/spartan/README.md

 For example, to set a _duration_ property to one year, set its value to `8760h`, representing 365 * 24 hours.
 To set a _duration_ to 1 hour 2 minutes and 3 seconds, use the value `1h2m3s`.

+## Attribution

+The `spartan` logo was generated with Microsoft Copilot.